 - We found that identified users from our collaborative filtering model were three times as likely to open the new product as a user from a larger, more general group, indicating the algorithm for selection has strong predictive power.

 The way Q2 approached machine learning and predictive behavior is discussed in the whitepaper “The Data Dilemma: Unlocking Customer Insights with Machine Learning.”
-Written by Q2 CEO Adam (Anderson) Blue, the whitepaper takes a deeper dive into the important lessons gained in tackling machine learning and behavioral modeling, with a special section on collaborative filtering.
+Written by Q2 CTO Adam (Anderson) Blue, the whitepaper takes a deeper dive into the important lessons gained in tackling machine learning and behavioral modeling, with a special section on collaborative filtering.

 Q2 SMART: Driving Insights for Banks and Credit Unions